zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 “code” (code), which is basically a set of instruct ions that tell your computer what to do.
 “Hardware” (hardware) refers to the physical  computer itself.

 Grace says she needs more information from Max.
 “Un fortunately,” she says, “I can’t repair it remotely.”
 “To repair” (repair) mea ns to fix something that is broken.
 “Remotely” (remotely) means, here, “from a distance.”
 Many people nowadays work “remotely.”
 They don’t go to their co mpany, to the office where their company is located, to work.
-They work from t heir house or from a café.
+They work from their house or from a café.
 That’s working remotely.
 Grace says she cannot fix Max’s problem remotely – that is, from where she is now.

 Max says, “Okay, I understand.”
 Grace says, “Good.
 We offer all kinds of support, from setup to customization to disaster re covery, but I can’t do anything if I don’t understand the problem.”
 Grace mentions some things that her tech support department does, including “setup” (setup).
 “Setup,” as a noun, is the process of preparing a computer to use it for the f irst time.